molines/IMHOTEP/eORCA025/Preparing_eORCA025.md

 recent releases (last being 2018 release).
 Also of interest is the EN4 gridded data set, which is probably a bit biased toward recent years.
 There are also many products based on ARGO float remapping.
 A choice must be done.

+** Decision : use of 1981-2010 climatology  for initial conditions.**

 Also worth to be mentioned is the 3D T-S restoring to be used (or not ?) in some areas.
 In NEMO (with DRAKKAR enhancement), initial conditions on T-S and the restoring data set can be different.
 Traditionnally, in DRAKKAR-like runs, we use to